 Just remember that it’s likely to take years before you turn your first profit, and money will be tight at first.
 So think about starting small (with a strategy to scale up) and choose your business partners wisely, because they’ll be around for a good while.

 3. Choose your location

 You know what they say: “location, location, location”.
 Well, as it turns out, that’s not always the case.
 The location you choose for your establishment will depend on several factors, and unless you’re relying heavily on foot traffic, you don’t necessarily need to be in the hottest new retail location.

 Here are a few factors you’ll want to consider:

 - Cost: based on your sales and profit projections, what can you afford to spend on rent?

-- Accessibility to potential customers: how are you customers getting to your restaurant, by foot, by car, by public transport?
+- Accessibility to potential customers: how are your customers getting to your restaurant, by foot, by car, or by public transport?

 - Restrictive ordinances: some neighborhoods have strict noise regulations or restrictions on the times when your suppliers can deliver your produce

 - Proximity to other businesses: competitors and other businesses can influence your traffic, so map out what’s happening around you, and how it could affect your business

 - Plans for the future: consider what the neighborhood will look like in 2, 5, or 10 years, and if there are any major development projects underway that could change the local landscape

 Once you have a venue, it’s time to start working on the layout and design your space.